Modern slavery statement

 Training

-Everyone working at Wellcome is required to complete a suite of mandatory learning modules.
-Employees are then required to retake mandatory learning modules either every year or every two years.
-We complement this e-learning through follow-up ethics sessions and other activities referencing our Code of Ethics.
-Managers are provided with a range of mandatory leadership and training modules including recruitment, remuneration and employee wellbeing.
+Everyone working at Wellcome is required to complete a suite of learning modules.
+Employees then retake these mandatory learning modules either every year or every two years.
+We complement this through follow-up ethics sessions and other activities referencing our Code of Ethics.
+Managers are given a range of mandatory leadership and training modules, including recruitment, remuneration and employee wellbeing.

-Building on our aim to drive positive culture and values within our organisation, we launched a mandatory learning module on discrimination and harassment which covers equity, diversity and inclusion, employee rights and equality rights.
+Building on our aim to drive positive culture and values within our organisation, a learning module on discrimination and harassment is mandatory for staff, covering equity, diversity and inclusion, employee rights and equality rights.

 Looking ahead